mrafayaleem/mrafayaleem.github.io/_posts/2016-03-19-interfacing-jython-with-kafka.md

 ```

-You can see how trivial it is to use libraries and other Java language constructs in Jython.
-In fact, the code doesn't look any different than traditional Python.
+You can see how trivial it is to use Java libraries and other Java specific language constructs in Jython.
+Moreover, the code doesn't look any different from traditional Python.
 However, notice the explicit Java `String` import: `from java.lang import String`.
 In Java, you never need to do this because `java.lang` is auto-imported.
+This is not the case with Jython.

 Following is the entry point for the Jython consumer.